-Jay Hayes, a 26-year veteran of major college and NFL coaching, is in his 12th season as Bengals defensive line coach in 2014.
-He has helped to draft and develop a line that has been widely rated in recent years as among the NFL’s best.
+Jay Hayes, a 27-year veteran of major college and NFL coaching, is in his 13th season as Bengals defensive line coach.
+He has helped to draft and develop a line that has been widely rated in recent years as among the NFL’s best, helping the Bengals become one of only four teams to make the playoffs each of the last four seasons.

 Hayes joined a select group of NFL position coaches in 2012, when three of his players won the league’s AFC Defensive Player of the Week award.
 Since 1984, when AFC and NFC Defensive Player of the Week awards were begun, there had been only six previous instances of three different winners in one season from any position group on any NFL defense.